premchander-revature/interviewquestions/Java Automation/testing-automation.md

 ---

-38. What is the reason to go for Page Object Model?
+38. What is the reason to go for the Page Object Model?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)